-Scented Pandan is a perennial herb originating from Sri Lanka and Southeast Asia, where its leaves are used to both colour and flavour local dishes.
+Scented Pandan is a perennial herb originating in Sri Lanka and Southeast Asia, where its leaves have long been used to scent and colour local dishes.

-Similar to other Pandanus, it develops a slender semi-woody stem topped with a crown of long sword-shaped leaves and may reach up to 8 m ( 26 ft) tall if left unmanaged.
-In the home garden, it is kept to between 0.5 and 1.5 m (1.6 and 5 ft) tall through the repeated harvesting of the leaves.
+Like other Pandanus, it develops a slender, semi-woody stem topped with a crown of long sword-shaped leaves and may reach heights of up to 8 m ( 26 ft) if left unmanaged.
+Plants in the home garden are kept between 0.5 and 1.5 m (1.6 and 5 ft) by repeatedly harvesting the leaves.

 Scented Pandan is not known to flower and fruit in cultivation and instead regenerates from root suckers.

-Scented Pandan is commonly cultivated in Southeast Asia, India and Sri Lanka for its leaves, which are harvested when young and added to dishes to impart their sweet, musky, somewhat nutty aroma.
-They are mostly added to steamed rice, curry dishes, as well as to desserts, particularly those incorporating coconut milk.
+Scented Pandan is a commonly cultivated plant in Southeast Asia, India and Sri Lanka for its leaves, which are harvested when young and used to impart their sweet, musky, somewhat nutty aroma to dishes.
+They are mostly added to steamed rice, curries, and desserts, particularly those incorporating coconut milk.

-Usually one or two leaves are tied in a knot and added to the rice water, curry sauce or dessert mixture at the start of the cooking process, then when the cooking is finished they are removed and discarded.
-In Thailand, the leaves are also used to wrap pieces of marinated chicken and fish into parcels which are then deep-fried, or the parcels are first steamed then deep-fried and served with a spicy dipping sauce.
+Usually, one or two leaves are tied in a knot and added to the rice water, curry sauce or dessert mixture at the start of the cooking process.
+Then when the cooking is finished, they are removed and discarded.
+In Thailand, the leaves are also used to wrap pieces of marinated chicken or fish into parcels, deep-fried (or first steamed and then deep-fried) and then served with a spicy dipping sauce.

 A green food colouring is made by cutting and crushing or blending the leaves with water.
-Its use is common in colouring cakes, jellies and puddings served up in bakeries and sweet shops in India and Southeast Asia.
+It has everyday use in colouring cakes, jellies, and puddings served in bakeries and sweet shops in India and Southeast Asia.

-The leaves, being bright green, long and slender also lend themselves to being used in floral arrangement, particularly tall arrangements, as backing greenery or accent foliage.
+The bright green, long and slender leaves also lend themselves to floral arrangements, particularly tall arrangements, as backing greenery or accent foliage.

 Scented Pandan is sometimes planted in garden beds as a groundcover or fragrant border.

-Pandan flavoured cake topped with coconut cream and toasted sesame seed (Secret House Cafe, Ho Chi Minh, Vietnam)
+Pandan cake with coconut cream and sesame seed (Ho Chi Minh, Vietnam)

-In Southeast Asia and particularly Singapore, pandanus is planted as a cockroach repellent.
+Pandanus is planted as a cockroach repellent in Southeast Asia and particularly Singapore.
 Some evidence to support this comes from a research study evaluating the action of different essential oils in repelling the American Cockroach (Periplaneta americana), published in the Journal of Agricultural Technology Vol. 9, no. 6 (2013): pp 1613-1620.

-New plants are usually started from cuttings, divisions or suckers as seed are not normally produced.
+New plants are usually started from cuttings, suckers or divisions, as seed are not normally produced.
 Tip cuttings work well and are set in a coarse sand mixture in the shade to develop roots before replanting.
-Divisions and suckers taken from established clumps can be replanted directly.
+Suckers and divisions taken from established clumps can be replanted directly.

-Performs best in rich, free-draining loam and sand soils of a moderately acid to slightly alkaline nature, generally with pH of 5.0 to 7.5 and on sites with full to partial sun exposure
+Performs best in rich, free-draining loam and sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.0 to 7.5 and on sites with full to partial sun exposure.

-It is recorded as having escaped cultivation in Singapore, probably as a result of its suckering habit causing localised spread, but there does not appear to any record of it anywhere as a serious weed or invasive species.
+It has escaped cultivation in Singapore, probably due to its suckering habit causing localised spread.
+Still, there does not appear to be any record of it anywhere as a serious weed or invasive species.

 Jacquat, C. & Bertossa, G. 1990, Plants from the markets of Thailand : descriptions and uses of 241 wild and cultivated plants, with 341 colour photographs, Editions Duang Kamol, Bangkok